Distance and Shortest Paths in Unweighted Graphs

 distance

-attribute will represent it's distance from the initial starting node, and each node'sprevious
+attribute will represent its distance from the initial starting node, and each node'sprevious

 attribute will represent the node that comes before it if you're traveling to it on the shortest path.